teoprog/EasySave/EasySave/README.md

 # For Developers
 ## Important if you work on Visual Studio
 First you will need the 2022 version for make working the application.
-Cause it dispose of NET Core 7.0 that we currently use in our application.
+Cause it disposes of NET Core 7.0 that we currently use in our application.

 ## A- Starting with GIT
 1. Open GIT Bash